 NCS (National Citizen Service)

-National Citizen Service (NCS) is the fast growing youth movement since the Scouts began and 2018 will be another ground breaking year for the programme.
+National Citizen Service (NCS) is the fastest growing youth movement since the Scouts began and 2019 will be another ground breaking year for the programme.

 Blackburn Rovers Community Trust are part of the national movement of NCS, which has had a huge impact on young people and communities with over seven million hours of social action having taken place since 2013.